extremenetworks/ansible-extreme/WorkingwithAnsibleAdHocCommands.md

 ```
 ## Conclusion

 At the time of writing this guide, there is no support for running configuration commands on EXOS devices.
-As we expect to release an ```exos_config``` module soon, this guide will be updated accordingly with some sample configuration-related Ad-Hoc Commands.
+As we expect to release an ```exos_config``` module soon, this guide will be updated accordingly with some more configuration-related Ad-Hoc Commands.